felixlopz/hubrise-test-task/content/apps/uber-eats/en/faqs.md

 - <Link to="/apps/uber-eats/faqs/connecting-multiple-instances-uber-eats/">Can I Connect Multiple Uber Eats Stores to the Same HubRise Location?</Link>
 - <Link to="/apps/uber-eats/faqs/orders-not-received-missing-ref-codes/">Why Are My Orders Not Received on HubRise?</Link>
 - <Link to="/apps/uber-eats/faqs/uber-eats-disposable-items/">How Do I Configure HubRise for Uber Eats Disposable Items to Show In My EPOS?</Link>
-- <Link to="/apps/uber-eats/faqs/create-product-with-skus/">Can I Create a Product With Many Skus in Uber Eats?</Link>
+- <Link to="/apps/uber-eats/faqs/create-product-with-skus/">Can I Create a Product With Variations in Uber Eats?</Link>
 - <Link to="/apps/uber-eats/faqs/create-deal-in-uber-eats/">Can I Create a Deal in Uber Eats?</Link>